Do you have a leaky home aquarium?

 Does the sealant on your tank appear to be drying up or cracking?
 If so, then there’s a valid reason to panic, but you shouldn’t be.

 I’m here to help teach you how to reseal a fish tank easily in your home aquarium.
-Before that, let me say why we are so concerned about our aquariums.
+But, before that, let me say why we are so concerned about our aquariums.

 A fish tank is a container of water where fish, other creatures, and plants are live together.
 Most people keep fish as a part of their hobby, But having an aquarium has plenty of benefits.